Global Initiatives in Management (GIM)

 The GIM experience is divided into two sections---in-class and in-country:

-- Timing: GIM is offered as a Winter elective class for full-time and part-time students that meets 8 out of the 10 weeks during the Winter Quarter in addition to one wrap-up class that meets during the Spring Quarter.
+- Timing: GIM is offered as a Winter elective class for Full-Time and Evening & Weekend students that meets 8 out of the 10 weeks during the Winter Quarter in addition to one wrap-up class that meets during the Spring Quarter.

 |Winter Quarter (Jan.
 4-Mar.
 11)